St. Louis couple who pulled guns on protesters charged with unlawful use of a weapon

 "I, along with my clients, support the First Amendment right of every citizen to have their voice and opinion heard," said attorney Joel Schwartz, according to KMOV-TV.
 "This right, however, must be balanced with the Second Amendment and Missouri law, which entitle each of us to protect our home and family from potential threats."

-The couple has received support from local politicians including Senator Josh Hawley of Missouri, who urged Attorney General William Barr to launch a federal civil rights investigation of Gardner, according to KMOV-TV.
+The couple has received support from local politicians including Senator Josh Hawley of Missouri, who urged Attorney General William Barr to launch a federal civil rights investigation of Gardner before the charges were announced, according to KMOV-TV.
 He accused the attorney of making "a politically motivated attempt to punish this family for exercising their Second Amendment rights."

+After the charges were announced, Hawley urged the court to dismiss the case on Twitter.
+"The court should dismiss this case, which is plainly contrary to Missouri law and the US Constitution, and sanction the Circuit Attorney's Office," he wrote.

 Missouri Governor Mike Parson said last week that he may pardon the couple.
 Based on what he knew about the case, "I don't think they're going to spend any time in jail," he said on the Marc Cox Morning Show, according to KMOV-TV.